-It should be noted that not all Japanese torpedoes of World War II were oxygen powered, many of the earlier ones were conventional wet-heater air type.
+It should be noted that not all Japanese torpedoes of World War II were oxygen powered, many of the earlier ones still in service were conventional wet-heater air type.

 Unlike most other navies before World War II, the Japanese spent much time improving their warhead pistols by conducting live-fire exercises.
 This led to a very reliable inertia pistol, although the USN reported that it was sensitive to disturbances in the water, such as when it passed through a ship's wake.
+This may have been caused by the torpedomen resetting the pistol contact force to a much lower level.
+See Type 93 torpedo.
 Magnetic pistols were developed and accepted into service in July 1944, but the results, if any, are unknown.

-Biographical Information on Shizuo Oyagi from Imperial Japanese Navy (accessed 10 July 2007).
+Biographical Information on Ōyagi Shizu from Imperial Japanese Navy (accessed 10 July 2007).